Takano Shigehiro

 2020 — Awarded the Ainu Culture Encouragement Prize by the Foundation for Ainu Culture.

-Ainu Folk Craft Competition (Hokkaido Utari Association*)
+Ainu Folk Craft Competition (organized by the Utari Association of Hokkaido (※1))

-1979: Grand Prize
+1979 — Grand Prize

-Ainu Craft Contest (Foundation for Ainu Culture**)
+Ainu Craft Contest (organized by the Foundation for Ainu Culture (※2))

-** The Foundation was reorganized from the Foundation for the Promotion and Research of Ainu Culture to the current Foundation for Ainu Culture in 2018.
+※2 The Foundation for Research and Promotion of Ainu Culture became and be reorganized into the Foundation for Ainu Culture in 2018.

 Takano Miingei (Takano Folk Crafts)